 You already know what PSI (pounds per square inch) your tires should be inflated to for everyday driving, but do you know what the PSI should be for off-roading?
-We were also wondering about this and decided to dig and find out what the best tire pressure for off-roading should be.
+We were also wondering about this and decided to dig and find out what your tire pressure should be for off-roading.

 There is no set PSI for off-roading, as different terrains require different tire pressures.
-However, experts advise that you start at 20 PSI and go down according to the landscape.
-If you don’t have beadlocks on your tires, you should not deflate them below 10 PSI, as they can then de-bead from the wheel.
+However, experts advise starting at 20 PSI and going down according to the landscape.
+If you don’t have bead locks on your tires, you should not deflate them below 10 PSI, as they can de-bead from the wheel.

 This article will discuss the best PSI for each type of terrain.
-We will also talk about some other tips to keep in mind regarding your tires when you are off roading, along with some essential tools to carry with you.
+We will also discuss other tips regarding your tires when off-roading and some essential tools to carry with you.

 Table of Contents

 - The Best Tire Pressure For Off-Roading[By Terrain]

 - How To Lower Tire Pressure When Off-Roading

 - The Best Tools To Deflate And Inflate Your Tire

 As mentioned, there isn’t one size fits all regarding tire pressure when off-roading.
 Different terrains call for other tire pressures.